fathym-deno/eac-runtime/docs/getting-started/Configure.md

 ## The EaC Model

-The EaC (Everything as Code) model provides an interface and execution runtime for developing dynamic automations for your interface.
+The EaC (Everything as Code) model provides an interface and execution runtime for developing dynamic automations for your applications.
 It provides several modules out-of-the-box and allows for the easy creation of new enhancements.
-For the EaC Runtime, it serves as the backbone configuration for the micro applications you want to orechestrate togetether.
+For the EaC Runtime, it serves as the backbone configuration for the micro applications you want to orechestrate together.

 ### Local Configuration

-The `eac-runtime.config` is where you can mange [EaC Runtime settings](../Configuration.md), like the port it starts on and the EaC used to configure your applications.
+The `eac-runtime.config.ts` is where you can mange [EaC Runtime settings](../Configuration.md), like the port it starts on and the EaC used to configure your applications.

 ### Fathym EaC configuration